utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

 <!-- -->

 > If you have a problem with the performance testing feature, contact the [Postman support team](https://support.postman.com/hc/en-us).
 Make sure to attach your [Postman logs](https://support.postman.com/hc/en-us/articles/360025298633-How-to-get-logs-from-the-Postman-Desktop-app) in your support request.

+### Virtual users and system resources

+The maximum number of virtual users a performance test can simulate depends on available system resources and the collection used for the test.
+Using pre-request or test scripts will reduce the number of virtual users that can be simulated.

+Use the following guidelines to understand how many virtual users you can simulate:

+* A host with 8 CPU cores and 16 GB RAM can simulate up to 250 virtual users
+* A host with 16 CPU cores and 32 GB RAM can simulate up to 500 virtual users

+Attempting to simulate a higher number of virtual users may cause inaccurate metrics and reduced throughput (requests per second).
+Postman recommends running a small test with 10–20 virtual users and observing system resource usage.
+You can use this information to estimate that maximum number of virtual users that can be simulated for your collection and host computer.

 ## Viewing performance metrics